Compare 302 Mechanical Engineering. programs ranked by graduate earnings. Average earnings: $91,434. Top programs: $131,967+.

-Mechanical Engineering programs produce graduates earning between $92,781 and $115,915—a $23K spread that demonstrates why program selection matters independently of school prestige.
-Across 307 ranked programs, outcomes vary based on program quality, not institutional reputation.
+Mechanical Engineering programs produce graduates earning between $48,585 and $131,967—an $83K spread that demonstrates why program selection matters independently of school prestige.
+Across 302 ranked programs nationally, outcomes vary based on program quality, not institutional reputation.
+The school name on your diploma matters far less than which program you chose.

 | Rank | School | Program Earnings | Cohort Size | Student Debt | Student GPS | Parent Debt | Parent GPS |